|After earning a B.A. at Boston University, Prof. Debes completed his PhD in Philosophy

 work, including a Charlotte Newcombe Fellowship in 2005-06.
 He joined the faculty

-with an emphasis on Scottish Enlightenment, Moral Psychology, the Philosophy of Emotion.
+of Ethics, with an emphasis on Human Dignity, Moral Psychology, Enlightenment Ethics

 Prof. Debes has taught Introduction to Philosophy, Ethical Theory, Contemporary Moral